When will India get 'gamechanger' S-400 air defence missile systems?

 The S-400 deal was opposed by the US and Trump administration had threatened to impose sanctions on countries that are acquiring weapons and military hardware from Russia.

-Although India has Akash missiles and has made significant progress in its BMD program (Ballistic Missile Defence Program), the air defence in the 400 kms to 25 kms range remained a concern.
+Although India has Akash missiles and has made significant progress in its BMD program (Ballistic Missile Defence Program), the air defence in the 400 km to 25 km range remained a concern.

-"We did not have anything (in terms of air defence) between 400 kms and 25 kms.
-This is a system which can take on the enemy from 30 kms to 400m kms.
-Then you are also buying Israeli Barack 8 systems which has a range of 70 kms extendable upto 100 kms.
-So, you will have a layered air defence to take take on threats from China and Pakistan," said Major General PK Sehgal had said.
+"We did not have anything (in terms of air defence) between 400 km and 25 km.
+This is a system which can take on the enemy from 30 km to 400m km.
+Then you are also buying Israeli Barack 8 systems which have a range of 70 km extendable up to 100 km.
+So, you will have a layered air defence to take on threats from China and Pakistan," said Major General P K Sehgal had said.

 It is completely a gamechanger as far as Indian sub-continent is concerned," he further said.

-The reason why Major General PK Sehgal is calling the deal a game changer is because of the multiple intercept missiles the S-400 system can fire.
-The S-400 supports four different missiles - the very long range 40N6E-series (400 km), the long range 48N6 (250 km), the 9M96e2 (120 km) and the short range 9m96e (40 km).
+The reason why Major General P K Sehgal is calling the deal a game changer is because of the multiple intercept missiles the S-400 system can fire.
+The S-400 supports four different missiles - the very long-range 40N6E-series (400 km), the long-range 48N6 (250 km), the 9M96e2 (120 km) and the short-range 9m96e (40 km).
 It can prioritise the incoming attacks and take action appropriately.

 [US' F-35 bait to convince India against buying S-400: Will it work?]